Clarkson plc: Operations

 Clarkson operations are divided into four areas: broking, financial, support and research.
 The company brokers vessels for some of the world's largest producers and traders of natural resources.
 Clarkson Research Services focuses primarily on the collection, validation, analysis and management of data about the merchant shipping and offshore markets.
 The chief executive since 2008 has been Andi Case.
-William (Bill) Thomas was appointed as Chair on 13 February 2019.
+William (Bill) Thomas held the position of chair between February 2019 and March 2022.
+Laurence Hollingworth has held a board position since July 2020 and was appointed to chair in March 2022.

 The company has its headquarters at Commodity Quay, St Katharine Docks, London.

+Clarksons is best known for its shipbroking but also operates port services, and maritime technology services.